 “Absolutely unbearable.”

-Glória thumbs through her magazine.
+Gloria thumbs through her magazine.

 39

-“People really go heavy on the Botox, and before you know it they look like they’ve just come out of a coma and have no idea what the hell’s going on in this country,” she says.
+“People really go heavy on the Botox and next thing you know they look like they’ve just come out of a coma and have no idea what the hell’s going on,” she says.

 Joel settles into the chair, moaning.
 She looks at him again.

-“I can’t find a comfortable position,” he explains.
+“I cant find the right position,” he explains.

-“Careful with the sarong”
+“Careful with the sarong.”

 “Take the stupid thing off if you’re so worried.”

-“I’ll take it off the day you pay for the upholstery.”
+“Happy to, if you pay for the upholstery.”

 She goes back to her magazine.

-“The other question is why they do their lips.
-And these nasty little faces.
-These girls think they invented the pussy.”
+“Look at these girls.
+Fake lips, big boobs, nasty little faces.
+It’s like they think they invented the pussy.”

-Out in the hallway, dogs bark as they pass.
+Out in the hallway, dogs bark.

 “I hate dogs,” Joel says.

-“All they bring you is work and trouble,” Glória says.
+“All they bring you is work and trouble,” Gloria says.

 “The tiny ones are the worst.”

 “People get attached to them, and next thing they’re blowing the bank on this and that, and then when the thing dies, they start balling like they lost a son.
 That was Aracy and her chihuahas.
-She’s another person since she started picking up dog shit.
-My daughter, Cláudia, always wanted a dog.
-I let her have some tadpoles, she found some on a trip to Tijuca National Park.
-On weekends, we’d take the bus to that little park on the Alto and walk through the forest.
+But I have to say, she’s much happier since she started picking up dog shit.
+My daughter, Claudia, always wanted a dog.
+I let her keep some tadpoles she found at Tijuca National Park.
+On weekends, we’d take the bus to the park on the Alto and walk through the forest.
 I haven’t been in some time.
 When you’re on your feet again we can take a walk around there.”

 “When I’m on my feet again, I’m out of here.”